BROWSER PERMISSIONS GUIDE

 Google Chrome

-- If the site is in the blocked list, remove the block and refresh.
+- If the site is in Chrome’s blocked list, remove the block and refresh the page.

 Microsoft Edge